MS-707/twa-noise-dashboard/README.md

 ## What This Project Demonstrates

-This dashboard was built entirely through a collaboration between a EHS professional (Mark Starr, CSP) and **Claude Opus 4.6** (Anthropic's CLI agent).
+This dashboard was built entirely through a collaboration between an EHS professional (Mark Starr, CSP) and **Claude Opus 4.6** (Anthropic's CLI agent).
 It represents a shift in what's possible for in-house environmental health and safety work — not as a replacement for third-party assessment, but as a demonstration of how AI-assisted tooling can raise the floor of what a single practitioner can accomplish.

 ### The Traditional EHS/IH Workflow